J-Rios/vscode-skelly-stm32/README.md

 4. Create a **./vscode/c_cpp_properties.json** file and setup C & C++ standard versions, the **arm-none-eabi-gcc compiler path**, **Defines** and the **compiler arguments** that are used in project *Makefile* to setup correctly intellisense functionality.

-5. Create a **./vscode/tasks.json** file and setup Make build commands and tasks availables to be used from vscode.
+5. Create a **./vscode/tasks.json** file and setup Make build commands, and tasks available, to be used from vscode.

 6. Create a **./vscode/launch.json** file and setup each available debuggers to be used and their specific configurations for target device.

+## Adding Segger RTT debug interface support

+To get the Segger Real Time Transfer (RTT) debugging mechanism to send and receive messages (or any data) through a JLINK debugger:

+1. Get and install the [Segger RTT API](https://www.segger.com/products/debug-probes/j-link/technology/about-real-time-transfer/) by downloading the [JLink Software Pack](https://www.segger.com/downloads/jlink/), and extract the API from **/opt/SEGGER/JLink*/Samples/RTT/** into project **Drivers/** directory.
+You can also get the API files from [this GIT repository](https://github.com/J-Rios/segger-rtt), however it won't receive updates from Segger.

+2. Modify the project Makefile to point to the new headers and sources of the RTT API.

+3. Include the RTT main header on a file where you want to have access to it, and start using the RTT functionality.

 ## Usage